The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 These boots are built with premium materials which is great, but can get heavy if you’re walking more than a few miles.

-Thursday Chrome leather is a pull up leather, which means these are prone to scratches and scuffs.
+Thursday Chrome leather is a pull up leather, meaning these are prone to scratches and scuffs.
 Some like the look, but if you don’t, you’ll need to recondition your boots every three months or so.

 Who is the Captain for?